 Mountain Top Yoga Enjoy 90 minutes of yoga at the summit of Stratton Mountain on our one-of-a-kind yoga deck.
 This weekend class includes a round trip on the gondola, though hikers are welcome as well!
 Please check-in at First Run Ski Shop in the Stratton Village and grab a mat to borrow if you don’t have your own.
 Please be sure to arrive to the gondola 15 minutes ahead of class to ensure you have enough time to ride to the summit and get settled on the deck before class.
 Please note; there is no potable water available at the summit.
 Application of sunscreen and bug repellent are suggested.
 Sign up online in advance or day of at First Run in Stratton Village.

-DAYS/ TIMES Available every Saturday & Sunday from July 1 – September 3, 2017 from 10:30am-12pm Mountaintop Yoga is not available August 26
+DAYS/ TIMES NEW FALL DATES: Available on the following Saturdays: September 9, 16 & 23.
+Available every Saturday & Sunday from July 1 – September 3, 2017 from 10:30am-12pm • Mountaintop Yoga is not available August 26

 PRICE $25 per person